Thatcher, Arizona: Government

+Fire services are provided by the all volunteer Thatcher Fire Department, which has the capability to respond with various types of equipment, including several fire engines and a ladder truck.
+Mount Graham Regional Medical Center is the medical services provider for the area.

+Emergency 911 services are provided by the 24/7 dispatch center of the Graham County Sheriff's Office.

 Transportation

 San Carlos Apache Nnee Bich'o Nii Transit provides transportation from Thatcher to the San Carlos Apache Indian Reservation, Safford and Globe.
 Greyhound Lines serves Thatcher on its Phoenix–El Paso via Globe route.

 The Arizona Eastern Railway operates rail freight through town on a branch formerly operated by the Southern Pacific.
 Traffic is primarily copper products on the route between Bowie and Miami, AZ.